 Operation phase impacts come from two sources.
 By far the largest source is the effect of net-new household spending from the new units being brought onto the market by the Project.
-The second source of operation phase impacts is the employment on Site that result from the operations of the Project, including maintenance and management personnel.
-The Project will bring to market 88 units of market-rate, and 36 units of affordable senior housing (aged 55+), all of which, as noted above, we consider "net new."
-We used data from the Consumer Expenditure Survey (CEX) of the Bureau of Labor Statistics as of July 2020, specific to both the Northeast and the respective income-level.
+The second source of operation phase impacts is the employment on Site that results from the operations of the Project, including maintenance and management personnel.